-Bassett school-based health offered preventive oral health services to all SBHC sites.
-The project planned to expand oral health services beyond prevention to outreach and restorative dental care for those with the greatest needs at six sites, reaching over 3,000 students.
+Bassett school-based health offered preventive oral health care to all SBHC sites.
+The project planned to expand oral health care beyond prevention to outreach and restorative dental care for those with the greatest needs at six sites, reaching over 3,000 students.
 Project goals were to improve oral health and access to care for children and adolescents.
 The project aimed to create an infrastructure using evidence-based data to support a best-practice rural model for sustainable care delivery.

 Center for Oral Health, Oakland, CA

 This project focused on expanding the capacity of two existing SBHCs within the Los Angeles Unified School District to respond to the oral health needs of enrolled students from families with low incomes who participated in Medicaid and the Children's Health Insurance Program.
-The goal of the project was to successfully integrate nutrition and oral health education and comprehensive services into the two SBHCs.
+The goal of the project was to successfully integrate nutrition and oral health education and comprehensive care into the two SBHCs.

 Children's Dental Services, Minneapolis, MN

 Since 1919, Children's Dental Services (CDS) has been the single largest provider of oral health care to Minnesota's poorest children.
 CDS worked to integrate comprehensive oral health services into the existing SBHC at Edison High School, the largest urban high school in Minneapolis.
 At the time of the proposal, only 42.1 percent of Minnesota children and adolescents who participate in Medicaid, and an even lower percentage of those who reside in Minneapolis, received oral health care annually.
 Edison High School is exceptionally diverse, with over half of its student population comprising recent immigrants and refugees from East Africa, Southeast Asia, and Mexico.
-The project proposed to expand access to oral health care by establishing a seamless system of patient-centered, community-based, culturally competent and translated services and supports for the School-Based Comprehensive Oral Health Services Grant Program at Edison High School.
+The project proposed to expand access to oral health care by establishing a seamless system of patient-centered, community-based, culturally competent and translated services and supports for the SBCOHS grant program at Edison High School.
 Primary project partners included the Minneapolis Public Schools and the Minneapolis Department of Health and Family Support.
 The project aimed to connect at least 1,000 additional children and adolescents per year with a dental home with a full range of oral health services leading to improved oral health outcomes.

 - Final report